OSGeo/grass/doc/notebooks/README.md

 ### Using the notebooks locally

 Clone this repository with `git clone` first.
-Then locally start the Jupyter notebook server from the command line in the `doc/notebooks/` directory containing the `*.ipynb` files with:
+Then, locally start the Jupyter notebook server from the command line in the `doc/notebooks/` directory containing the `*.ipynb` files with:
 `jupyter notebook`